ttencate/papageno/data/README.md

 ### `update_xc.py`

-This script fetches recording metadata through the [xeno-canto API](https://www.xeno-canto.org/explore/api) and writes it to `sources/xc.csv`.
+This script fetches recording metadata through the [xeno-canto API](https://www.xeno-canto.org/explore/api) and writes it to the `recordings` table.
 It takes about an hour to run, but responses are cached, so if it fails for some reason it can just be restarted.

 Note that the xeno-canto API does pagination (returning 500 recordings at a time), but does not order the results in any meaningful way, or offer anything